 The "Localhost" Problem in Mobile Testing

 For over a decade, Charles Proxy has been the gold standard for HTTP debugging.
-It is powerful, but it comes with a steep learning curve.
+It is powerful, but it's a major headache to configure.
 Being a Java-based desktop app, it feels clunky and often requires complex firewall configurations just to get your phone to talk to your laptop.

 Proxyman: The Beautiful Native Alternative